 102.8 Referenced codes and standards.
-The codes and standards referenced in this code shall be those that are listed in Chapter 8 and such codes, when specifically adopted, and standards shall be considered part of the requirements of this code to the prescribed extent of each such reference.
-Where differences occur between provisions of this code and the referenced standards, the provisions of this code shall apply.
+The codes and standards referenced in this code shall be those that are listed in Chapter 8 and such codes, when specifically adopted, and standards shall be considered part of the requirements of this code to the prescribed extent of each such reference and as further regulated in Sections 102.8.1 and 102.8.2.
 Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
-Any reference to NFPA 70 or the National Electrical Code shall mean the Electrical Code as adopted.
+Any reference to NFPA 70 or the National Electrical Code shall mean the National Electrical Code as adopted.